-If you use a cellphone signal booster, you'll find your calls stop breaking up and immediately sound clearer.
+When you use a cellphone signal booster, you'll find your calls stop breaking up and immediately sound clearer.
 You'll also be able to use the mobile internet more quickly and reliably.
-And you'll probably find your phone battery lasts longer as a result, because it's having to work less hard.
+And you'll probably find your phone battery lasts longer too, because it's having to do less work.

 The best cellphone signal boosters come in three parts: an outdoor antenna, the booster itself, and an indoor antenna.
 You'll probably have to mount the first part to the side or roof of your house, although there are exceptions.